ShuzeLiu/Reinforcement-Learning-Experiment-Guide/README.md

 ## Be able to run multiple tasks at the same time on the server with different parameters.
 * Achieve this with wandb and Slurm.
-* Be sure to leave enough computational power (especially GPU) to others.
+* Be sure to leave enough computational power (especially GPUs) to others.

 ## Reference Code Repo
 * [CleanRL](https://github.com/vwxyzjn/cleanrl): Excellent and systematic guide to start RL programming.